Thumbs Surveys

 - Embed in your Help Center to get a gauge of how helpful customers find your content

-- Use as opt-in forms—less feedback oriented, and more designed to help build internal lists for contact
+- Use as opt-in forms — which is less feedback oriented and designed to help build internal lists for contact purposes

 What are some best practices for Thumbs surveys?